 The student teacher and Mentor Teacher should be planning the lessons for the week together and deciding whom will teach which lesson during the week.
-The student teacher should be teaching some of the daily lessons as directed by the Mentor Teacher.
+The student teacher should be teaching 50% of the daily lessons as directed by the Mentor Teacher.
 The Mentor Teacher should be observing the lessons taught by the student teacher and reflecting with the student teacher at an appropriate time.
-The Mentor Teacher should teach the remaining lessons with the student teacher observing the flow of those lessons.
+The Mentor Teacher should teach the remaining 50% of the lessons with the student teacher observing the flow of those lessons.
+The Mentor Teacher will be teaching less as the week goes on.

-Week Three:
+Week Three-Five: